coveo/plasma/packages/website/docs/CodeEditor.md

 Code editors support syntax formatting and basic programming language validation.

-Most of the error validation on edited code only occurs once the user saves, using the proper error messaging method is important to help users troubleshoot their own errors.
+Most of the code validation takes place once changes are saved.
+Writing proper error messages is important to help users troubleshoot their own errors.
 Consider providing links to troubleshooting documentation in error messages.

 If possible, consider adding a way for users to test their code before moving on through their journey.
 For instance, adding a button to test a script before saving it is a good practice.